eryktr/eryktr.github.io/content/multiprocessing_testing.md

 S = \int_{a}^{b} f(x) \, dx
 $$

-We want to implement a function with the following signature
+We want to implement a function which evaluates the integral.

 # Math recap